sufrin/PicoML/README.md

 of topics and, in particular, related abstract machines, operational semantics, type systems, and various styles of implementation.

-I was, I'm afraid, a little self-indulgent in the design of the notation.
-The language can more properly be seen as yet another dialect of Landin's ISWIM.
-Here are some declarations from its lists library to give a flavour of it
+I'm afraid I was a little self-indulgent in the design of the notation, though it can still be recognised as being in the tradition of Landin's ISWIM.
+Here are some declarations from its lists library that will, perhaps, give you a flavour:

          --- type declarations